Online Finance Degree

 Online finance degree programs cover the study of how to create and manage wealth.
-They’ll often look at case studies for businesses, individuals, governments, and nonprofits.
+They will often look at case studies for a business, individual, gov’ts, and non profits.

 In many programs, you’ll take a wide array of courses to learn financial theories and practices.
 These often help you grasp the value of “time equals money.”
 When, where and how to invest based on the trends in the global economy.

 Such topics may also get into how to manage corporate finance.
-For instance, you may study different ways to divide resources.
+For instance, you may study ways to divide resources.
 Or, keep your eyes on the economy and money markets.
-These skills are key when it comes to making solid investments.
+These skills are key when it comes to how to make solid investments.